FugiTech/txoffer/README.md

 This is the current version running on CS|Kuma or Cona among a few other bots on Rizon.
 Supports outputting a packs.txt to integrate with other services.
+Trigger `xdcc httplist` returns packs.txt link for the parser.
 See [nginx.example](nginx.example) or [apache.example](apache.example) for example ddl setup.

 To install: